fkxdr/fkmde/README.md

 - **`--enum <path> [depth]` Parameter**
   This parameter performs a comprehensive enumeration of directories by using `MpCmdRun.exe`, scanning for exclusions or misconfigurations without relying on event logs or admin permissions.
 The script dynamically disables Windows Defender popup notifications during execution to provide a seamless experience without alerting users.
 Upon completion, it safely re-enables the notifications.

+- **`--silence` Parameter**
+  Blocks outbound traffic from MDE processes (MsSense.exe, SenseCncProxy.exe, MsMpEng.exe, MpDlpService.exe) using Windows Firewall rules.
+This prevents telemetry and alerts from reaching Microsoft's cloud console.
+Requires admin privileges.
+Use `--unsilence` to remove the rules.

+- **`--unsilence` Parameter**
+  Removes the firewall rules created by `--silence`.

 > [!NOTE]
 > Any scripts tampering with the defender are not directly embedded in `fkmde`.
 Instead, they are loaded dynamically to minimize detection by Defender for Endpoint when the tool is used solely for enumeration purposes.